 Preconference Workshops

-The Management & Organizational Behavior Teaching Society is excited to once again be able to offer the opportunity for doctoral students and junior faculty members (in years 1-5 in academia) to apply for full scholarships to MOBTS 2023 (June 6-9, 2023), our 50th anniversary conference.
-The workshops will open with a reception and dinner on Monday, June 4th and have a full day workshop on Tuesday, June 5th.
-Scholarship recipients must attend the pre-conference activities and general conference in their entirety.
+The Management & Organizational Behavior Teaching Society is excited to once again be able to offer the opportunity for doctoral students and junior faculty members (in years 1-5 in academia) to apply for full scholarships to MOBTS 2024 (June 11-14, 2024), our 51st annual conference.
+The workshops will open with a reception and dinner on Monday, June 10th and have a full day workshop on Tuesday, June 11th.
+Scholarship award recipients must attend the pre-conference activities and general conference in their entirety.

 Doctoral Institute (DI)

-Led by Andrew Bennett (Old Dominion University), the DI is a workshop that focuses on teaching philosophies, negotiating an academic job, effective teaching and learning, and a variety of other topics critical to building the solid foundation you need as you head into seeking and succeeding in your first post-doctoral position.
+Led by Alexandra Dunn (University of Mary Washington), the DI is a workshop that focuses on teaching philosophies, negotiating an academic job, effective teaching and learning, and a variety of other topics critical to building the solid foundation you need as you head into seeking and succeeding in your first post-doctoral position.

 A Doctoral Institute Scholarship includes the following: